County Offices, Courts, and the Landfill will all be closed on Monday, May 30, 2016 for the Memorial Day Holiday.

 - Motorcycles - Must be accompanied by the title or a notarized bill of sale.

 - Lead Acid Batteries - Not accepted at any solid waste site for disposal.
 May be taken to the Larimer County Landfill for recycling.
-(Drop off at battery cart near the working face.)
+(Drop off at the Hazardous Wast Facility.)

 - Canned food - Canned food products, including liquids, such as canned vegetables, fruits, soups, milk (also in cartons), juices (in cans or jars), soda, and beer, can be accepted in quantities less than 5 gallons.
 Large amounts of canned food in excess of 5 gallons cannot be accepted unless the liquid portion is removed prior to acceptance.